Imagine you’re building a house. You need to put the walls up before you can paint them. Painting the walls is dependent on the walls being built.

 5. Cross-team dependencies

 This is a common occurrence in large organizations.
 Sometimes multiple teams work on a single, complex project and they rely on each other to complete the project on time.
+Effective project time management can be implemented to avoid long hours.

 - Finish to start (FtS): Task B cannot start until Task B is completed.
 For example, you need to assemble your pizza before you slide it into the oven.